buggymaytricks/ECSIP-botnet-sim-and-analysis/README.md

 ## 🚀 How to Run

 ### 1. Set Up the Virtual Lab
-- Configure host-only network in VirtualBox
+- Configure host-only network in Virtual Environment
 - Create VMs for:
   - Kali Linux (C2)
   - Debian/Ubuntu (Linux bots)